nprapps/copytext/docs/index.rst

 .. note::

-    Copytext only understands `xlsx` files, and all cells must be converted to text formatting.
-It does not grok dates or numbers.
+    Copytext only understands **xlsx** files, and all cells must be converted to text formatting.
+Copytext does not grok dates or numbers.

 License
 =======